 Learn about the vendor’s data sources

-Location data comes from various sources, including cell-tower triangulation, SDKs installed by app publishers, Bidstream, and indoor positioning systems such as Wi-Fi or beacons.
+Location data comes from various sources, including cell-tower triangulation, mobile apps, Bidstream, and indoor positioning systems such as Wi-Fi or beacons.
 As a buyer, you must enquire about where the data is coming from and assess its suitability for analysis and your specific use case.

 All the aforementioned sources represent varying levels of accuracy and adequacy.
-For example, data collected by SDKs are often very accurate and insightful but lack scale.
+For example, data collected from first party mobile devices are often very accurate and insightful but lack scale.
 These apps have to be installed on hundreds of thousands or millions of devices to support large scale analyses.
 On the other hand, Bidstream data (collected from the ad servers when ads are served on mobile apps and websites) is easy to obtain at scale but lacks precision and can be quite unreliable.
 Beacons and Wi-Fi networks are also reliable sources for small scale analyses but can be limiting in terms of coverage.

 Assess the DAU vs MAU ratio

 This ratio of Daily Average Users (DAU) and Monthly Average Users (MAU) is useful when you are analysing a month’s worth of data and want to understand the right sample for your specific use case.
 The DAU: MAU Ratio, from 0 to 100%, reflects the consistency of the devices in the vendor’s data feed.
 A ratio closer to 100% suggests that the devices in the dataset are seen more days in the month and shows a good level of engagement with most users being seen daily.
 This simple ratio can be derived by dividing the number of DAU by the number of MAU.

 Check data for completeness and consistency